ansibleguy/ansible-webui/docs/source/usage/repositories.rst

 These hooks will not be processed if you override the actual create/update command.

+The cleanup-hook can be used to commit files that were created by the job-execution.

 **Note**: For security reasons (XSS) these characters are currently not allowed: :code:`< >`

 ----